 Can you be a successful entrepreneur as a highly sensitive person?

-The personality trait of high sensitivity can include being multipassionate and dissatisfied with routine jobs, but also be a strength as an entrepreneur.
+The personality trait of high sensitivity can include having wide-ranging interests, being multipassionate and dissatisfied with routine jobs, and it can also be a strength for you as an entrepreneur.

 Here is one of many testimonials from her business coaching clients: